sbt/website/src/reference/90-Developers-Guide/01-Modularization/01-Module-Summary.md

 #### Client/Server (tbd)

-Currently developed in [sbt/sbt-remote-control](https://github.com/sbt/sbt-remote-control). sbt Server provides a JSON-based API wrapping functionality of the commandline experience.
+Currently developed in [sbt/sbt-remote-control](https://github.com/sbt/sbt-remote-control). sbt Server provides a JSON-based API wrapping functionality of the command line experience.

-One of the clients will be the "terminal client", which subsumes the commandline sbt shell.
+One of the clients will be the "terminal client", which subsumes the command line sbt shell.
-Other clients that are planned are integration with the IDEs.
+Other clients that are planned are IDE integrations.

 #### Website ([sbt/website][websiterepo])